vpthesizzler/Hybrid-Electricity-Theft-Detection/README.md

 - Development of a hybrid Random Forest and Multi-Layer Perceptron (RF-MLP) electricity theft detection framework.
 - Integration of smart meter load characteristics with frequency-based grid features.
 - Feature engineering pipeline for electricity theft classification.
-- Handling of class imbalance using data balancing techniques.
+- Handling of class imbalance using Synthetic Minority Oversampling Technique (SMOTE).
 - Comparative evaluation of individual and ensemble machine learning models.
 - Development of a reproducible Python-based research workflow.